SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 In its simplest form,
 the ``if`` statement has a single ``if`` condition.
-It executes a set of statements only if that condition is ``true``:
+It executes a set of statements only if that condition is ``true``.

 .. testcode:: ifElse